 The basic financial statements include both entity-wide (based upon the Authority as a whole) and fund financial statements.
 Both the entity-wide and fund financial statements (within the basic financial statements) categorize primary activities as either governmental or business type.
 In the entity-wide statement of net position, both the governmental and business-type activities columns are reflected on a full accrual, and economic resources basis, which incorporates long-term assets and receivables as well as long-term debt and obligations.
 As a general rule, the effect of interfund activity has been eliminated from the entity-wide financial statements.
 The restricted cash and cash equivalents is used for specific purposes and capital projects.
-When both restricted and unrestricted resources first, then unrestricted resources as they are needed.
+When both restricted and unrestricted resources are available for use, it is the Authority's policy to use restricted resources first, then unrestricted resources as they are needed.

-The Statement of Activities demonstrates the degree to which the direct expenses of a given function or segment is offset by program revenues.
+The statement of activities demonstrates the degree to which the direct expenses of a given function or segment is offset by program revenues.
 Direct expenses are those that are clearly identifiable with a specific function or segment.
 The program revenues must be directly associated with the function or a business-type activity.
 Program revenues include: 1) charges to customers or applicants who purchase, use or directly benefit from goods, services, or privileges provided by a given function or segment; and 2) grants and contributions that are restricted to meeting the operational or capital requirements of a particular function or segment.
 The Authority does not allocate indirect expenses.